Sudden announcement of lockdown during COVID 1st wave led to several people losing lives, says Adhir Ranjan Chowdhury | www.lokmattimes.com

 Reacting to PM Modi's remarks on 'Make in India', Chowdhury said, "We don't deny 'Make in India', the slogan was raised by former PM Indira Gandhi.
 India's import from China is currently USD 69 billion, where is your 'Atmanirbhar Bharat'?
 The unemployment rate is also increasing."

-Earlier today, PM Modi had said some people have a problem with 'Make in India' because, for them, it means that there will be no corruption, they will not be able to gather money.
+Earlier on Monday, PM Modi had said some people have a problem with 'Make in India' because, for them, it means that there will be no corruption, they will not be able to gather money.

 "We do not agree with the approach of scaring our youth, wealth creators and entrepreneurs.
 One can have suggestions on 'Make in India' but which mindset can say it will fail?
 Those making fun of 'Make in India' have become a joke themselves," Prime Minister added.